weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 **10. Create the demo service**

 Before launching the demo task, confirm that 3 instances from the Auto Scaling Group have joined the cluster.
-This should should occur shortly after creating the Auto Scaling Group.
+This should occur shortly after creating the Auto Scaling Group.

 To confirm it, run the following command.
 Its output should show a `3` once all the instances have joined the cluster.